-At March 31, 2014, total worldwide cash and short-term investments were approximately \$2.6 billion, of which \$2.2 billion was held in jurisdictions outside of the United States.
+At June 30, 2014, total worldwide cash and short-term investments were approximately \$2.6 billion, of which \$2.4 billion was held in jurisdictions outside of the United States.
 We regularly review the amount of cash and short-term investments held outside the United States and currently intend to use most of such amounts to fund our international operations and their growth initiatives.
 However, if these amounts were moved out of these jurisdictions or repatriated to the United States, there could be adverse tax consequences.
+As discussed above, for Brazil and certain other Latin American jurisdictions, a decision was made in the third quarter of fiscal year 2014 to change our position of permanent reinvestment as it relates to their unremitted earnings.
+As of June 30, 2014, we have not repatriated any of these earnings.

-As of March 31, 2014, total debt of \$4.0 billion represented 41.8% of total capital (shareholders' equity, net non-current deferred income tax liabilities, and debt), versus 43.1% at September 30, 2013.
-Short-term debt represented 5.1% and 5.2% of total debt at March 31, 2014 and September 30, 2013, respectively.
+As of June 30, 2014, total debt of \$4.0 billion represented 41.6% of total capital (shareholders' equity, net non-current deferred income tax liabilities, and debt), versus 43.1% at September 30, 2013.
+Short-term debt represented 5.2% of total debt at June 30, 2014 and September 30, 2013.

 We have in place a commercial paper borrowing program that is available to meet our short-term financing needs, including working capital requirements.
-Borrowings outstanding under this program were \$200 million at March 31, 2014.
+Borrowings outstanding under this program were \$200 million at June 30, 2014.
 We have available a \$1 billion syndicated credit facility.
-This credit facility, under which there were no borrowings outstanding at March 31, 2014, provides backup support for our commercial paper program and can also be used for other general corporate purposes.
+This credit facility, under which there were no borrowings outstanding at June 30, 2014, provides backup support for our commercial paper program and can also be used for other general corporate purposes.
 It includes a provision that enables BD, subject to additional commitments made by the lenders, to access up to an additional \$500 million in financing through the facility, for a maximum aggregate commitment of \$1.5 billion.
 During the third quarter of fiscal year 2014, we extended the expiration date of this credit facility to May 2018 from the original expiration date of May 2017.
 The credit facility includes a single financial covenant that requires BD to maintain an interest expense coverage ratio (ratio of earnings before income taxes, depreciation and amortization to interest expense) of not less than 5-to-1 for the most recent four consecutive fiscal quarters.
 On the last eight measurement dates, this ratio has ranged from 11-to-1 to 16-to-1.
 In addition, we have informal lines of credit outside the United States.